outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 ```

 1. Public key should be *base64* format like *V7g3kxzLATJ6edBybau1IrE3FOgLHajxxFfMZ+QOUyE=*.
-2. To traverse NAT or firewall, we need *persistent-keepalive* on client sides.
+2. To traverse NAT or firewall, *persistent-keepalive* is a must for peers behind NAT or firewall.

-   It's the peer behind NAT or firewall that requires *persistent-keepalive* argument.

-   For instance, peer A sites behind NAT (i.e. Wi-Fi router), *persistent-keepalive* sends packets to peers periodically to keep NAT mapping open, without which, peers cannot reach A.
+   For instance, client A sites behind NAT (i.e. Wi-Fi router), *persistent-keepalive* sends packets to other peers periodically to keep NAT mapping open.
-3. *endpoint* is the peer's external yet public IP and UDP port.
+3. *endpoint* is the remote peer's external yet public IP and UDP port.

-   Only client side that makes the initial connection requires *endpoint*.
-It's recommended to leave this argument out when setting the server side because it updates the endpoint value by examining from where correctly authenticated packets originates.
-Meanwhile, clients behind NAT and dial-up do not have fixed public IPs.
+   Only client sides that makes the initial connection require *endpoint*.
+It's recommended to leave this argument out when setting server sides because they update *endpoint* values by examining from where correctly authenticated packets originates.
+Meanwhile, clients behind NAT or dial-up do not even have fixed public IPs.
 4. *allowed-ips* is a list of comma-separated IP ranges to which WireGuard traffic can be sent and from which WireGuard traffic can be recevied.

    For a simple point-to-point connection, it should be a peer's internal IP.
-To reach the whole LAN network, we set it to *10.0.0.0/24*).
+To reach the whole LAN network, we set it to *10.0.0.0/24*.

-   The catch-all *0.0.0.0/0* and *::/0* match all addresses, routing all traffic through WireGuard.
+   The catch-all *0.0.0.0/0* and *::/0* match all IPv4/6 addresses, routing all local traffic through WireGuard.
 This is useful if we want to set up transparent proxy on client sides.

-   Whatever schemas we choose, the peer's internal IP must be covered.
+   Whatever network ranges we choose, the peer's internal IP must be covered.
-5. We can set multiple peers.
+5. Multiple peers can be added.

 # Persistent Configuration